Jamie-B22/ITC_Data_Mining_Project/readme.md

 ### Setup Instructions
 #### Database Setup:
 1. A MySQL database is used to store the data and the database upload process in `SQL_uploader.py` in this project has a few components specific to MySQL, so for compatibility MySQL should be installed and used.
+Installation instructions can be found [here](https://www.mysqltutorial.org/install-mysql-ubuntu/) for Ubuntu users (similar steps for other Linux distros), for windows there is an installation wizard that can be downloaded [here](https://dev.mysql.com/downloads/installer/).

-2. The database and table schema can be created in your MySQL localhost by running the `goodreads_data db and table creation script.sql` in SQL.
-The only strictly necessary step here is to create a database named `goodreads_data` in the highest level of your localhost as this is what the script will connect to.
-If the tables fo not exist, the SQLAlchemy package will recognise this when the program is first run and it will create the appropriate schema for you.
+2. The database and table schema should be created in your MySQL localhost and can be created by running the `goodreads_data db and table creation script.sql` in SQL.

 3. When the scraper is run, it will ask the user for a 'MySQL username' and 'MySQL password'.
 Enter credentials at this point that have read and write access to the `goodreads_data` database you have created on your localhost.